How can you live comfortably on the road?

 It’s advisable to speak to a qualified tax accountant as laws can change from year to year.
 Ignorance is no defence.

-The same goes for spending a long time as a resident in a foreign country.
-Then the local tax regulations may apply to you.
-Get expert advice to avoid that an unexpected tax bill surprises you!
+The same goes when you spend a long time as a resident in a foreign country.
+In this event, the local tax regulations may apply to you.
+Get expert advice to avoid an unexpected tax bill!

 How can you keep your budget in check?

 If you’re travelling on a shoestring, it’s always useful to get some advice.
-Our Digital Nomad Guest Trainer of April recommends travelling outside peak seasons.
-And to scan your network for locals who can offer you tips and tricks.
+Our Digital Nomad Guest Trainer of April recommends travelling outside peak seasons and scanning your network for locals who can offer you tips and tricks.

 Who knows, they might even be willing to host you for some time.
 Because let’s face it: Hotels and apartments are expensive.
 They’ll likely empty your wallet before you can say “digital nomad lifestyle”.